Spend a 3-Day Weekend In Oregon Wine Country

 Today’s winery suggestions are based entirely on your day’s plans:

 Heading north?
-Get off the beaten path at St. Josef's Winery, which has been growing grapes in the area since 1978 and today hosts an Old World-styled winery.
+St. Josef's Winery has been growing grapes since 1978 and today hosts an Old World-styled winery—complete outdoor seating next to an on-site pond.
 (For other ideas, learn more about wineries at the eastern edge of the Willamette Valley and in the foothills of Mount Hood.)
+In nearby Canby, Oregon City Brewing's Canby Beer Library—housed in a converted library—pairs award-winning craft beer with fare from seven on-site food carts.

-If you're heading east, it's hard not to be charmed by Pudding River Wine Cellars—which pours its wine in a converted barn that's surrounded by a manicured vineyard.
+Further east, the charming Pudding River Wine Cellars pours its wine in a converted barn that's surrounded by a manicured vineyard.

 And if your travels take you south, consider a side trip to the wineries and tasting rooms of the southern Willamette Valley around Eugene.
 King Estate Winery is the largest biodynamic-certified vineyard in North America (and is among the region’s best biodynamic wineries), while the Oregon Wine LAB is an urban tasting room in Eugene that pours house-made wines and small-batch selections from boutique wineries across the region.